DuendeInexistente/Cirque/ShortStories/stars.md

  "Are you aware of the location of the Citizen Lettuce Leaf."
 Requested Orange_Unit to a griffon, who gave the bot a look and walked away.

 Orange_Unit floated in place.
 Primary engagement protocol was plain in it's scenario: No damage to any system, nor any signal of the sought objective, meant that it defaulted to passive search operations largely focused on establishing initial familiarity with the locals and collect data.
-Over time, if data regarding Citizen Lettuce Leaf was not found, finding him would gradually supersede these.
+Over time, if data regarding Citizen Lettuce Leaf was not found, finding him would gradually supersede the primary engagement protocol.